This article aims to provide you with comprehensive information on implementing Users in your Knack app and effectively managing them.

 Editing Users in the Live App

-You can also edit user records directly from the Live App, but using an edit form view, similar to records in other tables.
+You also have the option to edit user records directly from the Live App by utilizing an edit form view, which functions similarly to records in other tables.

-Individual user records can be deleted from both the Builder and the Live App.
+You have the flexibility to delete individual user records either from the Builder or the Live App.

-Individual user records can be deleted from the live app by adding delete links to views.
-These delete links will then be available in the view for app users.
+App users have the ability to delete individual user records directly from the live app by including deleted links in views.
+These deleted links will then appear in the view for users to access.

-You can use the checkboxes to select multiple user records and activate additional management features:
+You have the option to select multiple user records using checkboxes and enable additional management features:

-For example, you can approve multiple pending registered users at once by updating their status and sending an email alerting them of the approval:
+As an example, you have the ability to approve multiple pending registered users simultaneously by updating their status and sending them an email notification informing them of the approval:

-Click here for more on managing user records.
+Tip: Click here to learn more on managing user records.